selpp/FlickrScraper/README.md

 	"Secret": "................"
 }
 ```
+* (It will be the same with google API when we will add it)
 * Run a terminal
 * Run the config file to install all dependencies
 ```
 sudo bash config.sh
 ```
-* Run the script
+* Run the script wtih all the parameters: scraper name (flickr or google) search_text and json_file_name
 ```
-python3 FlickrScraper.py
+python3 MainScraper flickr car car

+python3 MainScraper google car car
 ```
-* Type the tag you want to search images for
 * Let the script do the work
-* Type the json file path (ex: cars.json for a car search)
+* The file will be created in the Results folder so make sure to have one in this repo

 ## Output data ?
 * Json file